ABOUT TAKE BACK THE AIR

 With skyrocketing asthma rates, and with asthma as the number one reason for school absenteeism, we recognize that cities have "accessibility requirements" that require the removal of all barriers to the use of public spaces for people with disabilities, according to the Americans with Disabilities Act (ADA).
 To persons with asthma and other breathing or cardiac disorders, wood smoke presents an actual physical barrier that prevents increasing number of people, especially those with asthma, from attending public events and using public spaces such as city parks, streets and sidewalks.

-These three pollutants are especially hazardous to breathe, because they all contain many of the same toxic, cancer-causing and hormone disrupting chemicals that are in tobacco smoke, including lead, carbon monoxide, carbon dioxide, benzene, toluene, formaldehyde, and dioxins, to name a few.
+These pollutants are especially hazardous to breathe, because they all contain many of the same toxic, cancer-causing and hormone disrupting chemicals that are in tobacco smoke, including lead, carbon monoxide, carbon dioxide, benzene, toluene, formaldehyde, and dioxins, to name a few.

-They all can infiltrate both private and public spaces, such as parks, streets and sidewalks, depriving others of the basic civil right to breathe clean air, even on their own properties.
+They can infiltrate both private and public spaces, such as parks, streets and sidewalks, depriving others of the basic civil right to breathe clean air, even on their own properties.
 They are all a source of fine particulates and VOCs (volatile organic compounds).
 VOCs and fine particles are so miniscule that they escape filters and other containment.

 Their toxic chemicals are also "bioaccumulative", meaning that they build up and do not break down in the environment or in our lungs, where they are left to do damage over time in our bodies and to new generations through our water, soil and food chain.